exoplay/exobot/README.md

 the author thinks that ES6, rather than Coffeescript, is a more viable choice of language; plugin-writers can always choose to opt-in to Coffeescript and export a built file if they want.)

-Additional thanks to the many, many Hubot script-writers that have provided a large base of existing scripts and adapters which were converted to Exobot.
-The original scripts' information has been preserved where scripts were converted rather than re-built.

 ## License